- Notifications

 Peers can use a cathedral to move to a peer-to-peer end-to-end encryptedconnection if both peers are behind a not too restrictive NAT.

 A cathedral may also be used as an Ambry distribution point forshared secret rollover.
+These ambry bundles are wrapped withunique per-device KEKs and are unable to be read by the cathedral.

-A default build requires pkg-config and libssl-dev.
+A default build requires pkg-config and libsodium.

 $ git clone https://github.com/jorisvink/sanctum$ cd sanctum$ make# make install